sitamgithub-MSIT/SiteSleuth/README.md

     - `embeddings.py`: This file contains the code for embedding generation.
     - `text_processing.py`: This file contains the code for further text processing like text splitting, chunking, etc.

-  - `config.py`: This file contains the Gemini API configuration and LangSmith tracing configuration.
+  - `config.py`: This file contains the Gemini API and LangSmith tracing configurations.
   - `exception.py`: This file contains the exception handling for the project.
   - `logger.py`: This file contains the project's logging configuration.